Supporting you to walk and cycle during lockdown

 Strategic Cycle Network

-Despite current uncertainty around future funding we are actively looking at where we can continue to expand our strategic cycle network in the short term, potentially using lower cost design approaches and materials such as mandatory cycle lanes and light segregation infrastructure (Wands, Armadillos, Orcas, etc).
-Further information will be provided once more detailed investigations have been completed and potential funding opportunities confirmed.
+Despite current uncertainty around future funding we are actively looking at where we can continue to expand our strategic cycle network in the short term, potentially using lower cost design approaches and materials.

 Low Traffic Streets

-Prior to Covid-19 we consulted on and subsequently approved a number of Low Traffic Neighbourhood Schemes within the borough.
-We are currently exploring options around how we can continue to deliver these schemes in light of funding uncertainties.
-This may mean using alternative materials and lower cost approaches in the interim to deliver the key benefits to residents.
-Alongside this we are also looking at a number of other roads and areas which could benefit from lower levels of traffic to help support social distancing and active travel
+Prior to the pandemic we approved a number of Low Traffic Neighbourhood Schemes within the borough.
+We have been exploring options around how we can continue to deliver these schemes in light of funding uncertainties, including the use of alternative materials and lower cost approaches in the interim to deliver the key benefits to residents.
+Alongside this we are looking at a number of other roads and areas which could benefit from lower levels of traffic to help support social distancing and active travel.
+Funding for the following investigations and schemes has been confirmed, mainly through TfL’s London Streetspace Programme (LSP).
+Please click the name of the scheme to read more information about how we are improving these sites

 We want to hear from you